livechat/livechat-public-docs/site/content/product-cards/store-api.md

 To avoid CORS-related conflicts, you should set proper `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers.

 ```
-Product Cards Client ID: 9e63f93f6782051e6a43549c132a1f7a
+Product Cards client ID: 9e63f93f6782051e6a43549c132a1f7a
 ```

 The app uses **LiveChat OAuth token** to authorize requests sent to your backend service.
-To confirm that the user is authorized, you should [validate given token](../authorization/#validating-the-access-token) and check if it matches Product Cards client ID and/or your license number.
+To confirm that the user is authorized, you should [validate given token](../authorization/#validating-the-access-token) and check if it matches Product Cards client ID **and** your license number.

 ## Stores